nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 Something I'm still trying to figure out and stop doing

 I sometimes fall in a bing loop.
 All it takes is one moment of opening YT shorts and 2 hours are gone.
 I'm still trying to figure out what can I do instead of checking my phone whenever there is a 5-10 minute break.

+When should you start optimising for performance more than just consistency?
+Initially, it should just be consistency.